Which African Countries Were Not Colonized

 Ethiopia's success in resisting colonization is one of the most remarkable stories in African history.
 Unlike many other African nations, Ethiopia had a long history of centralized rule, a strong military tradition, and a cohesive national identity.
 These factors played a crucial role in its ability to maintain independence.

 In the late 19th century, as European powers were carving up Africa, Italy sought to establish a protectorate over Ethiopia.
-The Treaty of Wuchale in 1889, signed between Italy and Ethiopia, contained different versions in Italian and Amharic, the Ethiopian language.
+So naturally, the Treaty of Wuchale in 1889, signed between Italy and Ethiopia, contained different versions in Italian and Amharic, the Ethiopian language.
 The Italian version implied Ethiopian submission to Italy, while the Amharic version did not.
 When Ethiopia, under the leadership of Emperor Menelik II, realized the discrepancy, it rejected the Italian interpretation.

 Ethiopia's victory at Adwa had far-reaching consequences.
 It shattered the myth of European invincibility, inspired resistance movements across the continent, and earned Ethiopia respect on the international stage.
-Ethiopia remained independent, except for a brief period of Italian occupation during World War II (1936-1941).
+But ethiopia remained independent, except for a brief period of Italian occupation during World War II (1936-1941).
 Even during this occupation, Ethiopian resistance fighters, known as Arbegnoch or patriots, continued to wage guerrilla warfare against the Italian forces.

 Liberia: A Nation Born of Ambiguity